patterns-app/patterns-devkit/README.md

 #### DataSet

-`DataBlock`s are the basic data unit of Dags -- their discrete, immutable qualities make them ideal for building industrial grade pipelines and complex ecosystems of `pipe`s.
+`DataBlock`s are the basic data unit of Dags -- their discrete, immutable qualities make them ideal for building industrial grade pipelines and complex ecosystems of `pipes`.
 But often it is necessary or simpler to work not with incremental chunks of data, but with entire datasets as a whole.
-Dags `DataSet`s serve this purpose -- they "accumulate" DataBlocks of a uniform ObjectSchema, deduping and merging records according to specified or default logic, and provide a clean, named set of data records (a single `customers` table, for instance).
+Dags `DataSets` serve this purpose -- they "accumulate" DataBlocks of a uniform ObjectSchema, deduping and merging records according to specified or default logic, and provide a clean, named set of data records (a single `customers` table, for instance).